sahertanveer/brighthr-assessment/README.md

 8. UI Enhancements
     a.
 Add loading skeletons or placeholders instead of plain “Loading…” text for better user experience.
     b.
 Provide clear alerts on empty states or API errors.

+9. CI/CD / Pre-push Rules
+    a.
+Enforce branch protection rules to block merging/pushing if tests or build fail.